saifulsaif/CCCS/README.md

 # Car Crime Control System(CCCS)
 # Why need this appliction
-I develop this appliction to reduce crime case processing time and don't need to go police office to payment.CCCS also help to reduce car crime on rood.Car driver don't need to carry car papers.All the papers upload in online.
+I develop this appliction to reduce crime case processing time.
+Car owner don't need to go police office to payment.Car driver don't need to carry car papers.All the papers upload in online.
+CCCS also helps to reduce car crime on rood.

 # Purpose of CCCS
  Easily identify victim car by sensor or number of car.